s0md3v/Photon/README.md

 #### Docker

-Photon can be launched using a lightweight Python-Alpine (103MB) Docker image.
+Photon can be launched using a lightweight Python-Alpine (103 MB) Docker image.

 ```bash
 $ git clone https://github.com/s0md3v/Photon.git
 $ cd Photon
 $ docker build -t photon .
 $ docker run -it --name photon photon:latest -u google.com
 ```

 To view results, you can either head over to the local docker volume, which you can find by running `docker inspect photon` or by mounting the target loot folder:

 ```bash